First Man (film): Accolades

 First Man received ten nominations at the 24th Critics' Choice Awards, where it won for Best Editing and Best Score.

-At the 76th Golden Globe Awards, where Claire Foy had been nominated for Best Supporting Actress, Hurwitz again won the award for Best Original Score, The film was nominated for seven categories at the 72nd British Academy Film Awards, but did not win any.
+At the 76th Golden Globe Awards, Claire Foy was nominated for Best Supporting Actress while Hurwitz again won the award for Best Original Score.
+The film was nominated for seven categories at the 72nd British Academy Film Awards, but did not win any.
 At the 91st Academy Awards, the film was nominated in four categories including Best Sound Mixing, Best Sound Editing and Best Production Design, with the film's visual effects team of Paul Lambert, Ian Hunter, Tristan Myles and J. D. Schwalm winning the award for Best Visual Effects.

 American flag controversy

 On August 31, 2018, it was reported that the film would not include a scene of Armstrong and Aldrin planting the American flag on the Moon.
 Florida Senator Marco Rubio described the omission as "total lunacy".
 Chazelle responded with a statement, saying: "I show the American flag standing on the lunar surface, but the flag being physically planted into the surface is one of several moments [...] that I chose not to focus upon.
 To address the question of whether this was a political statement, the answer is no. My goal with this movie was to share with audiences the unseen, unknown aspects of America's mission to the Moon."
 United States President Donald Trump commented on the omission: "It's almost like they're embarrassed at the achievement coming from America, I think it's a terrible thing.
 When you think of Neil Armstrong and when you think of the landing on the moon, you think about the American flag.
 For that reason, I wouldn't even want to watch the movie."
 Following the film's below-expectations opening of $16 million, some analysts speculated that the flag controversy was in part to blame.